mariavaghani/NYC-AirBnB-Price-Prediction/README.md

 5. reviews_per_month (0.032490)

 Turns out people are looking into certain types of homes, shooting to be aroung 20-35th streets of Manhattan, stable listings available throughout the year, being close to a subway, and, of course, good reviews!

+# Acknowledgements & Licensing
+Sources of data are listed under "File Description" section.
+Data sets are downloaded from Kaggle, Data.gov, and Wikipedia

+All files included in this repository are free to use.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTA5NDM0MTYxNF19
 -->